alex-kinokon/jsx-dom/README.md

 function useRef<T>(initialValue?: T): RefObject<T>
 ```

-The following functions will **not** have memoization, and are only useful if you are
+The following functions do **not** have memoization, and are only useful if you are
 migrating from/to React.

 ```ts